-AU nours will not be averaged into the GPA.
+AUdit.
+Course taken for non-credit.
+Credit hours will not be averaged into the GPA.
 Must be declared by the end of the registration period and may not be changed thereafter.

-Official withdrawal from a course within a time period designated by the College, but not to exceed 60 percent of the semester time; or withdrawal from the College within a time 0 points
+Official withdrawal from a course within a time period designated by the College, but not to exceed 60 percent of the semester time; or withdrawal from the College within a time period designated by the College.
+Credit hours will not be averaged into the GPA.

+0 points